 RTW stands for Round The World, so a RTW trip is a trip that goes around the world.
 This is just a visual abbreviation; when speaking, I still say “round the world trip.”
-In my book, the formal criteria for a RTW trip would be it makes a complete circumnavigation of the globe and includes destinations on multiple continents.
+Technically speaking, a RTW trip makes a complete circumnavigation of the globe and includes destinations on multiple continents.
 You don’t need to get too hung up on the details though.
-Any trip that visits several destinations over an extended period of time will follow similar principles and grant you similar benefits!
+Any trip that visits several destinations over an extended period of time counts!

 How Long Should a RTW Trip Be?

-There’s no rule for how long a RTW trip must be, but they are almost always longer than the average vacation.
+There’s no rule for how long a RTW trip should be, but they are longer than the average vacation.
 Phileas Fogg’s fictional journey in Around the World in 80 Days was a RTW trip, and fittingly some modern trips fall in that two to three month range.
-My own RTW trip was about a year long, and this is a very common duration.
+My own RTW trip was about a year long, and this is the most common choice.
 Your own trip can be shorter or longer depending on your budget and your general travel preferences.

 What’s the Difference Between a RTW Trip and a Vacation?

-That length of traveling for an extended period of time is one of the biggest things that sets a RTW trip apart from a vacation.
-On a vacation, you will probably be gone no more than one to two weeks and you’ll likely book everything (a round-trip flight, accommodations, tours and things to do) in advance.
-Because a RTW trip is longer, you can only plan so far in advance and you have to be prepared to make and adjust your travel arrangements while you’re on the road.
+That extended time traveling is one of the biggest things that sets a RTW trip apart from a vacation.
+On a vacation, you will probably be gone no more than one to two weeks and you’ll likely book everything in advance, including a round-trip flight, hotel room, tours and things to do.
+Because a RTW trip is longer, you can only plan so far in advance You have to be prepared to make and adjust your travel arrangements while you’re on the road.
 You’ll also pack for a RTW trip differently — you can’t fit a year’s worth of shampoo in a backpack!

-You may work part- or full-time while traveling and the longer you stay in any one place, you’ll develop routines.
+You may work part- or full-time during your RTW trip, and you might include a stretch where you live abroad in one destination.
 You may even find on a RTW trip, that you get burnt out and sick of constant travel.
 A vacation is a relaxing break from your life.
 A RTW trip becomes your life.

 How Much Does a RTW Trip Cost?

-Every budget is different, particularly when you compare trips of different lengths or trips focusing on different parts of the world — for example, the cost of travel in western Europe is much more expensive than the cost of travel in Southeast Asia.
+Every budget is different, especially when you compare trips of different lengths or trips focusing on different parts of the world.
+(For example, the cost of travel in western Europe is much more expensive than the cost of travel in Southeast Asia.)
 There are also, of course, different styles of travel and someone staying only in large hostel dorms will have a very different budget to someone staying only in highly rated hotels.

 All those grains of salt in mind, the average cost of a one-year RTW trip is around $25,000.
-A travel budget of about $2000 a month can comfortably see you through any destination.
+A travel budget of about $2000 a month can send a backpacker to any destination.
 My own RTW trip cost just over $20,000 — you can see the full budget breakdown here.